Actively Recruiting

 • Documented STAT3 variant causing hyper-IgE syndrome

-• Diagnosed with systemic lupus erythematosus or atopic dermatitis (EASI score ≥16 and body surface area ≥10%) at screening
+• Presence of systemic lupus erythematosus (SLE) meeting specific classification criteria or atopic dermatitis with EASI score ≥16 and at least 10% body surface area affected

-• Able to take oral medication and willing to follow study treatment
+• Ability to take oral medication and willingness to follow study treatment

-• If on glucocorticoids, dose less than 10 mg daily and stable for 30 days prior to study start
+• Stable glucocorticoid dose less than 10 mg daily for 30 days prior to Day 0

-• If on hydroxychloroquine or other antimalarials, dose stable for 90 days prior to study start and within allowed maximum doses
+• Stable dose of hydroxychloroquine or other antimalarials for 90 days prior to Day 0, within specified maximum doses

-• If on lipid-lowering medications, dose stable for 30 days prior to study start
+• Stable dose of lipid-lowering medications for 30 days prior to Day 0

-• Individuals of reproductive potential must agree to use effective contraception during study
+• Individuals of reproductive potential must agree to use effective contraception during the study

 Not Eligible